Indefinite-mean Pareto photon distribution from amplified quantum noise: Supplementary information to ``Indefinite-mean Pareto photon distribution from amplified quantum noise''

-for the BSV superbunched pump \eqref{fwmsq}.
-Similarly to the case of harmonics, $\alpha$ tends to zero, the distributions are heavy-tailed.
-However, they are not tail-equivalent to the ones for harmonics [\eqref{CCDF_nw_th} and \eqref{CCDF_nw_sb}].
-The experimental $H(N)/N$ {(green points in Fig.~\ref{fig:TailIndexAlpha}) exhibits a faster tendency to zero than for any harmonic.
+Similarly to the case of harmonics, $\alpha$ tends to zero, the distribution is heavy-tailed.
+However, it exhibits a faster tendency to zero than for any harmonic (Fig.~\ref{fig:TailIndexAlpha}).

-The CCDFs \eqref{CCDF_scg_th} and \eqref{CCDF_scg_sb} are of the form $N^{-k}L(N)$, where $k$ is the tail exponent and $L(N)$ is a slowly varying function (i.e. $\lim_{N\rightarrow \infty} L(tN)/L(N)=1$, for any $t>1$ \cite{Foss2013}).
-Therefore distributions \eqref{fwmth} and \eqref{fwmsq} belong to regularly varying distributions with a finite tail exponent.
-They both are tail equivalent to the Pareto distribution with the same $k$.
-The tail exponents tend to $1/(2\kappa\langle N_p\rangle)$ for \eqref{fwmth} and $1/(4\kappa\langle N_p\rangle)$ for \eqref{fwmsq}.
-In other words, BSV pumping leads to a smaller k than pumping with thermal light with the same power.
-In both cases $k$ goes below unity for a sufficiently large pump and then, all moments are indefinite.
-The first scaling is straightforward, the second one has been found using asymptotics $\mbox{Erfc}[z]\sim \exp(-z^2)/(\sqrt{\pi}z)$, where the numerator has the tail exponent $1/(4\kappa\langle N_p\rangle)$ and the denominator asymptotics is proportional to $\sqrt{\log N}$.
-From this analysis, it follows that any attenuation does not affect the tail exponent as shown in Fig.~\ref{fig:heavy}c and Table~\ref{Table_SCG}.
+The CCDF \eqref{CCDF_scg_sb} is of the form $N^{-k}L(N)$, where $k$ is the tail exponent and $L(N)$ is a slowly varying function (i.e.~$\lim_{N\rightarrow \infty} \nicefrac{L(tN)}{L(N)}=1$, for any $t>1$ \cite{Foss2013}).
+Therefore distribution \eqref{fwmsq} belongs to regularly varying distributions with a finite tail exponent.
+It is tail equivalent to the Pareto distribution with the same $k$.
+The tail exponent tends to $(4\kappa\langle N_B\rangle)^{-1}$.
+For a sufficiently strong pump, $k$ goes below unity and then, all moments are indefinite.
+It makes \eqref{fwmsq} very different from the other heavy-tailed distributions.

-Although a rigorous description of supercontinuum generation is not possible in our case, the FWM description [\eqref{CCDF_scg_th} and \eqref{CCDF_scg_sb}; \eqref{eq:C_scg_th_M} and \eqref{eq:C_scg_sb_M}] explains the Pareto scaling.
-The experimental CCDF demonstrates this scaling within two orders of magnitude in $N$ (Fig.~\ref{fig:CCDF}b).
-The corresponding fit gives $k=0.49$ (see Table~\ref{Table_SCG}), i.e., a value well below unity.
-It is to be noted that this value is well defined and is robust within a fit range between $10^4$ and $8\times10^5$ photons per pulse, avoiding the parts of the distribution affected by noise and saturation.
-At high photon numbers the scaling fails due to the photodetector saturation, which truncates the distribution for $N>10^6$ photons.
-At low photon numbers, the distribution is affected by the photodetector noise.